frappe/erpnext_documentation/user/manual/en/setting-up/data-privacy/personal-data-download.md

 # Personal Data Download

 Personal data download tool enables user to automatically download all the personal data a user has generated while using erpnext.
+This includes personally identifiable data from lead, contact, communication, emails and so on.

 ### 1. How to request user data download